A brief introduction to Luoyang Attractions

 For more information, see my article with all you need to know about train travel in China.

+I hope you found this guide to Luoyang attractions useful.
 If you have any questions about Luoyang, be sure to ask in the comments.
-I’ve lived here for four years, and if I don’t know the answer, I will certainly be able to find out.
+I lived in the city for five years, and if I don’t know the answer, I will certainly be able to find out.